 If a transaction is not eligible for reporting under any regime, then the information submitted to the eRR Process is returned to the process user to be stored in the system of record.
 The eRR Process ends for such a submission.

-Filter Criteria for EMIR
+Filter Criteria for EMIR Eligibility

 The base criteria for EMIR reporting is that the legal entity acting in the capacity of counterparty or other counterparty is legally resident within the European Union.
 If an LEI is not registered in the EU, then the LEI is not subject to EMIR.